patmcdonald/Netlify-SE-app/src/posts/3-what-did-you-think-of-our-service-during-the-time-you-used-it-provide-either-some-constructive-criticism-or-some-points-that-impressed-you-be-honest-“it-sucked”-isn’t-a-wrong-answer-unless-you-don’t-elaborate-and-provide-some-constructive-cr.md

 ---
 layout: layouts/post.njk
 title: >-
-  3. What did you think of our service during the time you used it?
+  3. What I think of Netlify.
 Provide either some constructive criticism or some points that impressed you.
 Be honest!
 “It sucked” isn’t a wrong answer unless you don’t elaborate and provide some constructive criticism ;)